Word-Sanctuary/word-sanctuary-online-website/src/components/Hero.md

 ## Features

 - **Background Carousel**: Automatically cycles through images from the hero-carousel folder
+- **Static Background Image**: Option to display a single static image when carousel is disabled
 - **Customizable Content**: Configurable badge, title, and CTA button
 - **Responsive Design**: Works across all screen sizes
 - **Smooth Transitions**: Fade transitions between carousel images
 - **Carousel Indicators**: Visual dots to show current image and allow manual navigation
-- **Fallback Background**: Falls back to gradient background if carousel is disabled
+- **Fallback Background**: Falls back to gradient background if carousel is disabled and no static image is provided

 ## Usage